 You could learn to stop playing the same old roles

-I was training my hypnotherapy students last weekend and the topic in question was Transactional Analysis.
+I was training my hypnotherapy students last weekend (I originally wrote this post in 2016) and the topic in question was Transactional Analysis.
 Transactional Analysis was designed in the 1960s by Dr Eric Berne and is quite simply brilliant.
 When it works there is nothing which works better to explain why people get themselves into difficulties with others.
 I’ve used this way of explaining things in Reading, London, Oxford, Thame and Wallingford.
 It works superbly.

 It’s based upon the parent, adult, child model you can see in the diagram.
 They’re subdivisions of our personalities.
 We all have elements of all three and all of them come forwards at different times.
 The trick is to know what role you’re currently playing in and, more importantly, to be able to choose!

 So, you sit and play lego with your nephew.
-Your child comes out and you allow yourself to play.
-He steps on a piece of lego and hurts his foot, your parent comes out and you soothe his pain.
+Your child state comes out and you allow yourself to play.
+He steps on a piece of lego and hurts his foot, your parent state emerges and you soothe his pain.
 After he has wandered out to play in the garden you sit down and discuss him with your sister – that’s your adult self coming to the fore.
 The adult is simply that mature person which we all strive to become.

 If you get that, we’re ready for the next stage